 What can you do to deal with a default?

-There are few options for dealing with a credit card default:
+There are a few options for dealing with a credit card default:

 1. Pay the amount in full

 If you have the money, you can choose to pay the amount owed in full.
-Try negotiating with your credit card issuer, asking if they’ll remove your default from the credit report in exchange for a payment.
+Try negotiating with your credit card issuer, asking if they’ll remove your credit defaults from the credit report in exchange for a payment.
 It's worth a shot.

 2. Arrange a debt agreement